-- 4.1.1 This method applies to the assessment of secondary flow upstream of inlet controlled, and some outlet controlled, pipes and culverts (see Figure 5), provided that free flow occurs at the outlet (i.e. the outlet is not restricted by hydraulic obstructions such as control gates, a pump station or submerged outlets in a river or lake). - 4.1.2 The method does not apply to outlet controlled pipes or culverts where the tailwater depth $T{\rm w}$ (m) is less than the height D (m) of the pipe or culvert (see Figure 5 (f) i.e. outlet not flowing full), and where the estimated headwater depth $H{\rm w}$ (m) is no greater than 0.75 D. Such situations shall be subject to specific design. - 4.1.3 The headwater depth H_w shall be determined for both the inlet and outlet controlled flow conditions and the maximum value shall be used to assess secondary flow.
+- 4.1.1 This method applies to the assessment of secondary flow upstream of inlet controlled, and some outlet controlled, pipes and culverts (see Figure 5), provided that free flow occurs at the outlet (i.e. the outlet is not restricted by hydraulic obstructions such as control gates, a pump station or submerged outlets in a river or lake). - 4.1.2 The method does no apply to but a controlled pipes or cultarte, there the tailwater depth $T{\rm w}$ (notis less that the neigh D (m) of the pipe or culvert (see Figure 5 (f) i.e. outlet not flowing full), and where the estimated headwater depth $H{\rm w}$ (m) is no greater than 0.75 D. Such situations shall be subject to specific design. - 4.1.3 The headwater depth H_w shall be determined for both the inlet and outlet controlled flow conditions and the maximum value shall be used to assess secondary flow.